2023, 2024

 As various brain pathologies can cause dementia, the use of specific and early biomarkers of AD for selecting a proper aging population without cognitive impairment yet is essential to evaluate any intervention.
 Recently evaluated blood markers like phosphorylated-tau (p-tau) levels seem to specify preclinical AD, especially when combined with the determination of another blood marker, the amyloid beta 42/40 ratio.
 By evaluating these blood markers in a selected aging population, we will identify individuals with preclinical AD—those who display underlying Alzheimer’s disease brain pathology while they still are cognitively intact.

-This proposal aims to evaluate, in a small population (60 individuals) who is potentially at risk for AD: (i) whether BCG safely delivered in the skin will, during a follow-up of two years, stabilize or slow down the progression of the levels of these blood markers indicating a reduced risk of developing AD, and (ii) whether it will impact the appearance of mild cognitive impairment, thereby providing additional evidence that AD is delayed significantly or even prevented.
+This proposal aims to evaluate, in a small population (60 individuals) of elderly who are potentially at risk for AD: (i) whether BCG safely delivered in the skin will, during a follow-up of two years, stabilize or slow down the progression of the levels of these blood markers indicating a reduced risk of developing AD; and (ii), whether it will impact the appearance of mild cognitive impairment, thereby providing additional evidence that AD is delayed significantly or even prevented.
 If the data obtained is promising, it will be the basis for a larger control clinical trial in the near future.